TBS Linux USB Receiver

 TBS5927 connections

-• Connect the LNB directly to “LNB IN” interface of the TBS 5927/5520SE using a coaxial cable (an RG6 cable is recommended).
+• Connect the LNB directly to “LNB IN” interface of the TBS 5927/5520SE using a coaxial cable (preferably an RG6 cable).

 • Power up the TBS device.
 For the TBS 5927 model, connect the 12V DC power supply.
 For the TBS 5520SE, connect both male connectors of the dual-male USB Y cable to your host.